kylecox213/BigKahunaBurger/README.md

 [Link to Deployed Link] (https://big-kahuna-burger1.herokuapp.com/)

 Big Kahuna Burger is a full-stack web application that uses the Sequelize ORM library.
 The app provides users with the ability to customize a burger that will appear on a list of signature burgers.
-Once consumed, the burger appearson the list of custom-signature burgers.
+Once consumed, the burger appears on the list of custom-signature burgers.

 ## High Level Overview